Litter in Our Nation’s Waterways and Communities

 Putting Local Communities at the Forefront of Litter Management

 Litter, like many things, is a complex problem requiring innovative and multifaceted approaches.
 To address litter, River Network does not follow a one-size-fits all strategy, instead leaning on integrating community-focused elements that help build and sustain a community of litter removal stewards working towards healthy and resilient waters.
 With Anheuser-Busch and Bridgestone, we support large-scale litter clean-ups that go above and beyond the traditional clean-up.
-Our World Without Waste program with Coca-Cola creates an opportunity for local groups to dive deeper into their communities’ litter problem by creating long-term solutions.
+Our partnership with Coca-Cola creates an opportunity for local groups to dive deeper into their communities’ litter problem by creating long-term solutions.
 While each partnership is unique, the thread that strings it all together is our shared vision for healthy waterways and communities across the U.S.

 Making a Difference Through Volunteerism